 Olive Oil Blondies

-With all the time spent in the car, we are always looking for something guilt free to snack on.
-I’m also kind of picky about what foods are allowed in my car.
+With all the time spent in the car, we are always looking for something guilt-free to snack on.
+I’m also a bit picky about what foods are allowed in my car.

-I need to make sure that it’s easy to pass back to children.
-It needs to be something that won’t make a mess of the car and it should be somewhat healthy.
+I need to make sure it’s easy to pass back to children.
+It should be something that won’t make a mess of the car, and it should be somewhat healthy.

-While I understand how easy fishy crackers can be, I’ve been trying to stay away from some of those convince foods.
-I’m so happy that we stumbled upon these blondies.
-They are a recipe from Becky Winkler at acalucaltedwisk.com.
+While I understand how easy fish crackers can be, I’ve been trying to stay away from some of those convenience foods.
+I’m so happy we stumbled upon these blondies.
+They are a recipe from Becky Winkler at A Calculated Whisk (olive oil blondies).

 We got the whole family involved in baking this morning.
-They were pretty easy to make.
-Everything could be mixed by fork in one bowl.
-After combining all the wet ingredients, I let my son help out with the mixing.
-They do require some planning before your trip.
+They were easy to make.
+Everything mixed with a fork in one bowl.
+After combining the wet ingredients, I let my son help with the mixing.
+They do require a bit of planning before your trip.

-It takes about 50 minutes to make/bake and you will want to leave another hour for them to cool before cutting into them.
+It takes about 50 minutes to make and bake, and you will want to leave another hour for them to cool before cutting.
 You can easily make them the night before.
-We did end up cracking the top of the blondies trying to get them out of the pan to cool.
-I thought I had ruined them, but they actually came back together and help their shape quite well.
+We did crack the top of the blondies trying to get them out of the pan to cool.
+I thought I had ruined them, but they came back together and held their shape quite well.

 Mixing

-We packaged them up in a plastic storage container and headed out on our adventure.
-They stacked nicely in the box and didn’t crumble.
-We did not need to individually wrap them all.
-I found that the bars worked really well in the car too.
-We did not have any problems passing them to the back seat.
-If you didn’t want to use a plastic storage container, you could also have wrapped them up individually in cellophane wrap.
-When you’re traveling, I recommend that you plan for the least amount of garbage.
+We packaged them in a reusable plastic storage container and headed out on our adventure.
+They stacked nicely and didn’t crumble.
+We did not need to wrap them individually.
+The bars worked really well in the car too.
+We had no problems passing them to the back seat.
+If you don’t want to use plastic, wrap them individually in beeswax or parchment.
+When you’re traveling, plan for the least amount of garbage.

 Blondies